 Beyond the dreadnought, the view opens with views of open meadows and across the river to the marina.
 As the path enters a wooded area it passes Sonning Lock, and passes alongside the grounds of Reading Bluecoat School, an independent day school established in 1646.
 A poignant pair of gates mark a memorial to a teacher who drowned in 1953.

 Wew now reach the village of Sonning with its old houses, St Andrew’s church and the red brick Sonning Bridge.
 Over the bridge is Sonning Mill, the 18th Century flour mill, but now converted into a theatre.
 As you cross the bridge you move from Oxfordshire to Berkshire.

 It is the most fairy-like little nook on the whole river.
 It is more like a stage village than one built of bricks and mortar.Jerome K Jerome, Three Men in a Boat

-We now enter into a quiet meandering, often wooded stretch of the river, passing the boathouse and slipway for Shiplake College, yet another independent school bordering the Thames.
+We now enter into a quiet but beautiful meandering, often wooded stretch of the river, eventually passing the boathouse and slipway for Shiplake College, yet another independent school bordering the Thames.

 Shiplake Lock, marks the spot where the path deviates from the riverbank, though it is still possible to follow the original route round a large bend, skirting Shiplake to Shiplake Railway Station.
 The path passes through a narrow fenced stretch along the gardens of some pretty large properties, including Thames-Side Court, built in 1914, now owned by Urs Schwarzenbach a millionaire polo enthusiast who Wikipedia tells us “in 2013/14, Schwarzenbach was investigated by the FCA (Federal Customs Administration) for alleged VAT fraud totalling some ten million Swiss francs and art trafficking“.
 Apparently he landscaped the 8 acre garden to include a narrow gauge railway and station, though it is doubtful anyone lives there.
 Googling Urs Schwarzenbach and Thames-Side Court provides some further illumination.

 We are now approaching Henley though open meadows, and onto a long wooden causeway, in the middle of which is Marsh Lock, unusual because it is situated on the far side of the river approached via the causeway.